-The final step towards making yourself unattractive to hackers is having good online security habits.
+The final step towards making yourself unattractive to hackers has good online security habits.
 You should ensure every account you have uses some form of 2FA.
 According to some statistics, 99.9% of hacked accounts did not have some form of 2FA enabled when they were hacked.

 Even if you do use 2FA, you shouldn’t become complacent.
 2FA is a great security feature, but it’s still not 100% foolproof.
 As well as decent 2FA, you should ensure you have a strong password with no flaws.
-You can use our guide on common password mistakes if you’re struggling with your passwords.
+You can use our guide on common password mistakes if you struggle with your passwords.

-It’s good practice to use password managers, VPNs, and strong antivirus/antimalware applications whenever you’re using the internet.
+Using password managers, VPNs, and strong antivirus/antimalware applications is good practice whenever you’re using the internet.
 Ensure your browser is as up-to-date as possible, as updates can plug security holes hackers might use to access your data.
 You should not use insecure browsers, such as Opera, which have been shown to contain some major security and privacy flaws.

 Worried about your online security?
 Our comprehensive security audit can help you.

 Been hacked?
-Order immediate help from us here.
+Schedule a call with us here.